dutinfo-projets4/documentation/source/index.html.md

 # Keep in mind
 ```
 X-ALOHOMORA-TOKEN: Your authentication token.
-X-ALOHOMORA-SIGNATURE: The OpenPGP signature of the body of the request, signed with the private key associated to the public key you sent while authentication.
+X-ALOHOMORA-SIGNATURE: The RSA signature of the body of the request, signed with the private key associated to the public key you sent while authentication.
 ```

 Every request made to the API should include the header "User-Agent" corresponding to your client's name.